Uber Everywhere

-"Uber Everywhere" is the debut single by American hip hop recording artist MadeinTYO.
-The song was released on February 26, 2016 by Privateclub Records.
-"Uber Everywhere" is about the extensive use of Uber.
-It was produced by K Swisha.
+"Uber Everywhere" is the debut single by American rapper MadeinTYO, released on February 26, 2016 by Privateclub Records.
+Produced by K Swisha, the song is about the extensive use of Uber.
 "Uber Everywhere" peaked at number 51 on the Billboard Hot 100.
 The single was certified double platinum by the Recording Industry Association of America (RIAA).

 Music video

 The song's accompanying music video premiered on August 21, 2015 on Privateclub Records YouTube channel.
 Since its release, the music video has received over 59 million views on YouTube.
 Credit for directing was given to Maria Skobeleva.

 Remixes

-On July 12, 2016 an official remix was released accompanying a music video featuring artist Travis Scott, this remix was the version included on MadeinTYO's mixtape You Are Forgiven.
+On July 12, 2016 an official remix was released accompanying a music video featuring American rapper and record producer Travis Scott, this remix was the version included on MadeinTYO's mixtape You Are Forgiven.
 Tory Lanez released his own modified remix of the song.
 Trey Songz released a remix entitled "Lyft Everywhere".
-Also remixed by Houston rapper Trill Sammy.
-British artist Black The Ripper released a pro-cannabis version of the song entitled "Light Up Everywhere".
+Also remixed by American rapper Trill Sammy.
+British rapper Black The Ripper released a pro-cannabis version of the song entitled "Light Up Everywhere".